findy-network/findy-agent-infra/aws-ecs/README.md

    # github connection arn
    export GITHUB_CONNECTION_ARN="arn:aws:codestar-connections:us-east-1:xxx:connection/xxx"

-   # steward DID registered to ledger (empty string if not running as steward)
+   # steward DID registered to ledger
+   # (empty string if not running as steward,
+   # e.g. "Th7MpTaRZVRYnPiabds81Y" when using file ledger)
    export STEWARD_DID="xxx"

+   # steward seed used when registering steward DID to ledger
+   # (empty string if not running as steward,
+   # e.g. "000000000000000000000000Steward1" when using file ledger)
+   export STEWARD_SEED="xxx"

+   # steward wallet key
+   # note: agency core can be used to create compatible keys: findy-agent tools key create
-   # steward wallet key used in export (empty string if not running as steward)
+   # (empty string if not running as steward)
    export STEWARD_WALLET_KEY="xxx"

-   # agency admin id
+   # desired agency admin id
    export ADMIN_ID="xxx"

-   # agency admin authenticator key
+   # desired agency admin authenticator key
+   # note: agency cli can be used to create compatible keys: findy-agent-cli new-key
    export ADMIN_AUTHN_KEY="xxx"
    ```

-1. Make sure you know the path to ledger genesis file.
+1. Make sure you know the path to ledger genesis file (if not using file ledger).

 ## Steps